MagicJinn/Quantum-Things/README.md

 - Fixed Fertilized Dirt not being recognized as farmland by villagers.
 - Fixed a crash where the Block Breaker tried to incorrectly access a block state that was not a Block Breaker.
 - Fixed an issue where it would rain in the Spectre Dimension.
-- Fixed Divining Rods not showing up in Creative search.
+- Fixed Divining Rods not showing up in Creative Search.
 - Fixed torches and other attachable blocks being able to be placed on the side of the Rain Shield.
 - Fixed Rain Shield duplication.
 - Fixed a crash when Biome Stone tried to access a biome that was not registered with BiomeDictionary.